itserik0/jumpstart-workshop/content/html/embedding-things.md

 ### Iframes (Inline Frame)

-Iframes allow you to embed content from another website.
+Iframes allow you to embed content from another website into your own.
+An iframe is an independent HTML document that is isolated from the page it's embedded on.
+You cannot manipulate the contents of an iframe with CSS or Javascript.
+That is one of the valid purposes to use an iframe — to provide a measure of separation between your application and the iframe content.

 Typically you won't just embed another website into yours, in fact most websites will not allow you to embed their website for security reasons.
 Most of the uses for iframes are for third party widgets like ads, youtube videos, tweets, or instargram posts.

-An iframe is an independent HTML document that is isolated from the page it's embedded on.
-You cannot manipulate the contents of an iframe with CSS or Javascript.
-That is one of the valid purposes to use an iframe: to provide a measure of separation between your application and the iframe content.

 ```
  <iframe src="https://some-website.com" title="description" width="100%" height="500px" allow="fullscreen" ></iframe>